top of page

 After four weeks: Participants are randomized to continue webSTAIR on their own, or will continue webSTAIR and receive up to five 30-minute coaching sessions from a Community Health Worker to support learning.

-Eight weeks after enrolling: Participants will either continue webSTAIR, or will receive six 30-min WET or Brief STAIR therapy sessions from a BMC clinician.
+Eight weeks after enrolling: Participants will either continue webSTAIR, or will receive five to six 30-min Brief STAIR or WET therapy sessions from a BMC clinician.

 Our Research: What We Want to Learn